Fort Lee Prenuptial Agreements Lawyer

 Prenuptial agreements are used in a variety of situations, not just for the division of assets upon divorce, although that is the primary concern.
 Prenuptial agreements also determine the legalities of:

 - Property interests

 - Debt repayments

 It is also important to remember what terms a prenuptial agreement cannot cover.
 These agreements cannot cover decision making for children, child support, rights to the marital home, illegalities, verbal agreements, or stipulations regarding a spouse’s physical appearance.
 In the event an agreement contains one or more of these provisions, it will not be enforceable in court.
-A nearby attorney could ensure that a couple’s prenuptial agreement covers all of the relevant information while maintaining the appropriate scope.
+A Fort Lee attorney could ensure that a couple’s prenuptial agreement covers all of the relevant information while maintaining the appropriate scope.